thomas-lamiaux/coq/doc/sphinx/addendum/extraction.rst

 When using :cmd:`Extraction Library`, the names of the extracted files directly depend on the names of the Rocq files.
-It may happen that these filenames are in conflict with already existing files, either in the standard library of the target language or in other code that is meant to be linked with the extracted code.
+It may happen that these filenames conflict with already existing files, either in the standard library of the target language or in other code that is meant to be linked with the extracted code.
 For instance the module ``List`` exists both in Rocq and in OCaml.